kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 6: File IO/README.md

    "Bulstrode, Millicent",Slytherin
    "Chang, Cho",Ravenclaw
   </pre>
-**2.** The name of a new CSV to write as output, whose columns should be, in this order, 'first', 'last', and 'house'.
+**2.** The name of a new CSV to write as output, whose columns should be, in order, 'first', 'last', and 'house'.
 Here is an example:
   <pre>
    first,last,house
    Hannah,Abbott,Hufflepuff